 This is one of the easiest ways to get starting on investing as ETFs give you diversification at a friendly entry cost.

 Taking the example of ETFs tracking the Straits Times Index (STI), investors are able to invest in an investment product that tracks the performance of top 30 blue chip stocks in Singapore.

 Investing in ETFs in Singapore has been made more accessible as the Singapore Exchange (SGX) has since, 17 Jan 2022, lowered the board lot size of SGX-listed ETFs to 1 unit.
 Thanks to smaller lot sizes, you can now start investing earlier.
 It’s also easier to start building your own portfolio, which would mean not having to pay management fees to professional asset managers.

 However, do be wary of transaction charges.
 If you are buying in small lots, check if there is a minimum transaction charge (some brokerages charge an absolute minimum brokerage fee per transaction).

+You may also choose to top up your CPF SA (up to a maximum of S$8,000) under the Retirement Sum Topping-Up scheme and enjoy tax relief at the same time.
 This will give you an interest rate of up to 5%.
 And your funds are held for you by a government with the highest/strongest credit ratings available from a number of international ratings agencies.
-But you cannot access your funds until you retire and it slowly pays out until you reach 90 years of age.
-But there’s a lot to be said for having stable income when you’re older.

 Ready to start?